jdavidheiser/PyDataExplorer/README.md

 numpy
 pywin32

 PyDataExplorer is is free to modify, incorporate into closed-source projects, distribute, and duplicate.
+Small helper libraries are to be considered public doman, and the core GUI implemention in DataExplorerGui.py is provided under a BSD 2-clause license.